Portugal in the Eurovision Song Contest 1971: At Eurovision

 On the night of the final Tonicha performed 15th in the running order, following Netherlands and preceding Yugoslavia.

-A new voting system was introduced for the 1971 contest, with two jury members from each country, split into six groups, appearing on screen to award between 1 and 5 points to each song other than that of their own nation.
-The Portuguese jury members were Pedro Albergaria and Luís Filipe Costa.

 At the close of the voting the song had received 83 points, coming 9th in the field of 18 competing countries, at the time Portugal's highest Eurovision finish.

 The orchestra during the Portuguese entry was conducted by Jorge Costa Pinto.

+Each country nominated two jury members, one below the age of 25 and the other above, who voted for their respective country by giving between one and five points to each song, except that representing their own country.
+All jury members were colocated at the venue in Dublin, and were brought on stage during the voting sequence to present their points.
+The Portuguese jury members were Pedro Albergaria and Luís Filipe Costa.